aws-samples/eks-blueprints-for-proton/README.md

 > To do so we will continue to use the administrative user or role we have used so far in the tutorial.
 Some customers may want this part to be done by Proton administrators (i.e. entities with the `AWSProtonFullAccess` IAM policy associated or a variation of it).

 Switch to the `Templates/Environment templates` page in the Proton console and click `Create environment template`.
-Leave all defaults except for a few fields.
-In the `Template bundle source` select `Sync templates from Git`.
-Pick the repository in your account, set the Branch name to main.
-In the Template details set `eks-mng-karpenter-with-new-vpc` as the `Template name`.
+Leave all defaults except for the following fields: (1) in the `Template bundle source` select `Sync templates from Git`; (2) Pick the repository in your account; (3) set the Branch name to main; (4) in the Template details set `eks-mng-karpenter-with-new-vpc` as the `Template name`.

 > It is important that you set the name exactly to `eks-mng-karpenter-with-new-vpc` because Proton will scan the repo for that exact folder name (and version structure).